 There are two types of panels:

 - In-person - members meet at a location in their community and take part in discussions guided by OEB staff.
-Since 2015, we’ve been consulting with more than 100 panel members spread over 5 locations: Toronto/GTA, London, Kingston, Sudbury and Thunder Bay.
+Since 2015, we’ve been consulting with more than 100 panel members spread over 4 locations: Toronto/GTA, London, Kingston and Sudbury.

 - Online panels - members can take part in surveys in the comfort of their home or office at a time that’s convenient for them.
 In 2017, we added this online panel of 2,000 residential and business consumers.
 Such a large panel helps ensure the information gathered is statistically valid and more accurately represents the perspectives of all Ontarians.
 We’re also creating a separate panel of 300 small business representatives to ensure we are doing all we can to reflect the needs of this important energy consumer.